 LinkedIn has a dedicated platform for publishing articles called the LinkedIn Publisher, which can be used straight away without any activation.
 The best part is that it is open to every LinkedIn user, including basic account holders.

 As a beginner, developing topics for your articles might be confusing.
-If you are wondering about LinkedIn articles examples, here’re some areas you should consider covering in your articles:
+If you are wondering about the best LinkedIn articles, here’re some areas you should consider covering in your articles:

 Where to Find LinkedIn Articles?